Dear CSA Members,

 You are welcome to add-on other items such as beans, grains and immunity-boosting ferments!

 Reminder: To make it to our weekly Thursday delivery, your payment must be processed by 6PM the Monday before.
 See our Delivery Guide & FAQs.
-All packs will be delivered in tampipis and/or eco-bags which you are welcome to return for sanitation and reuse.
+All packs will be delivered in tampipi which are shared by all CSA members.
+Collections are weekly upon delivery of your farmshare, to be cycled for sanitation and reuse.

 What Makes Our Produce Stand Out